juststrings/Haulage-Analysis/readme.md

 Then I used excel to create a new table including just a column named total truck trip by copy the truck trip id from both closed and open trips into a single column.
 This was done to create a better relationship between this two columns.<br>
 ### Note
-I didnt append both tables because they had little structural differences.
+I didn't append both tables because they had little structural differences.
 Then i imported this newly created table which i named destinations into power bi (note: I later used this table as my fact table.
 Forgive me for the wrong choice of name)

 ### - Step 2
+I created a primary key in all the initial five tables to enable creating relationship with the destination table easier.<br>
+Then I merged the already imported Destination tables (fact table) with other tables to create a table with more than 10 columns aside the secondary keys. <br>
+Which Includes:
+- Truck Trip Id
+- Total Truck No
+- Trip Status (conataining value indicating if the trip is closed or opem)
+- Product type
+- Truck Capacity
+- Truck Classification
+- Depot Location
+- Trip Rate
+- Loading Expenses
+- Trip Allowances
+- Union Fees
+- Destination (three columns- Destination name, Latitude and Longitude)
+- Secondary Keys